Skip to main content

 The goal is to ensure that there are plans in place to restore business functionality within the Maximum Tolerable Downtime.
 Note that this may involve restoring the system as originally constructed, moving to alternate processing facilities, or even moving to alternate processing methods.

-The CP Plan is a single document that contains:
+The ISCP is an artifact of Contingency Planning.
+It is a single document that contains:

 • Key recovery metrics for your FISMA system